ORIENTEERING FOUNDATION

 Volunteer Effort Project

-We are putting together a small group of 5 or 6 people to study this issue in the coming months, meeting from time to time by Zoom.
-It will be a good opportunity to input your experience of interacting with volunteers and/or using your analytic skills to investigate the issue.
+In autumn 2024 we put putting together a small group of to study this issue.
+The group has met from time to time by Zoom, drawing on their varied and collective experience of interacting with volunteers to investigate the issue.

 Group remit